The Cop in Blue Jeans

-The Cop in Blue Jeans (Squadra antiscippo) is an Italian crime and comedy film directed by Bruno Corbucci.
+The Cop in Blue Jeans (Squadra antiscippo) is a 1976 Italian crime and comedy film directed by Bruno Corbucci.
 The film was a major commercial success and generated a film series consisting of eleven entries starring Tomas Milian as Inspector Nico Giraldi.

 Plot

 An undercover cop named Giraldi is assigned to the anti-mugging squad.
 He tries to capture one of the main Rome thieves Achille Bertinari called Baron.
 But when the later robbed the American crime boss, Richard Russo, also known as Shelley, Giraldi understands that it is not an easy task to arrest Russo-Shelley, so he should resort to ruses to bring him down.